NextSDS Logo

 Handling

 Suck back of water into the container must be prevented.
 Do not allow backfeed into the container.
 Use only properly specified equipment which is suitable for this product, its supply pressure and temperature.
-Contact your gas supplier if in doubt.
-Refer to supplier's handling instructions.
 Only experienced and properly instructed persons should handle gases under pressure.
 Protect cylinders from physical damage; do not drag, roll, slide or drop.
 Never use direct flame or electrical heating devices to raise the pressure of a container.
-Do not remove or deface labels provided by the supplier for the identification of the cylinder contents.
-When moving cylinders, even for short distances, use a cart (trolley, hand truck, etc.) designed to transport cylinders.
-Leave valve protection caps in place until the container has been secured against either a wall or bench or placed in a container stand and is ready for use.
-Ensure the complete gas system has been (or is regularly) checked for leaks before use.
-If user experiences any difficulty operating cylinder valve discontinue use and contact supplier.
-Close container valve after each use and when empty, even if still connected to equipment.
+Do not remove or deface labels.
+When moving cylinders, use a cart designed to transport cylinders.
+Leave valve protection caps in place until the container has been secured.
+Ensure the complete gas system has been checked for leaks before use.
+Close container valve after each use and when empty.
 Never attempt to repair or modify container valves or safety relief devices.
-Damaged valves should be reported immediately to the supplier.
-Replace valve outlet caps or plugs and container caps where supplied as soon as container is disconnected from equipment.
-Keep container valve outlets clean and free from contaminates particularly oil and water.
+Replace valve outlet caps or plugs and container caps as soon as container is disconnected.
+Keep container valve outlets clean and free from contaminants particularly oil and water.
 Never attempt to transfer gases from one cylinder/container to another.
 Do not smoke while handling product.
-The substance must be handled in accordance with good industrial hygiene and safety procedures.

 Storage

 Keep container below 50°C in a well ventilated place.
 Observe all regulations and local requirements regarding storage of containers.
 Containers should not be stored in conditions likely to encourage corrosion.
 Containers should be stored in the vertical position and properly secured to prevent falling over.
 Stored containers should be periodically checked for general conditions and leakage.
 Container valve guards or caps should be in place.
 Store containers in location free from fire risk and away from sources of heat and ignition.
-Keep away from ignition sources (including static discharges).
 Keep away from combustible materials.
-Secure cylinders to prevent them from falling.

 Hygiene